marhaupe/uitail/README.md

 uitail "npm run dev"
 ```

-This will start the uitail agent and open the UI in your default browser.
+This will start the uitail agent.
+The UI will be available at `http://localhost:8765`.

 ## Usage